bigjosh/Airboat-PCB/README.md

 --------
 * Current draw of <0.1uA when idle, so battery self-drain is likely the limiting factor for maximum off time.
 * Zero latency button debounce.
-* Motor output power is scaled to battery power so motor speed stays constant though battery discharge (at least until there is not enough voltage left to maintain speed).
+* Motor output power is scaled to battery voltage so motor speed stays constant though battery discharge (at least until there is not enough voltage left to maintain speed).
-* Code size of about 1.5K easily fits into cheap ATTINY24A parts.
+* Code size of about 1.5K easily fits into cheap parts.
 * A full processor WatchDog reset is executed every time the motor is turned off or the charger is unplugged.
 This hopefully makes the unit more robust to failures.

 Connections
 -----------
 The specified battery is a 160mAh Polymer Li-ion.
 Note that the battery polarity is swapped compared  to normal!
-Follow the markings on the board (positive battery wire towards middle of the board).
-Verify the polarity on the connector because it is non-standard and connecting a battery with reversed polarity will blow a protection diode.
+Follow the markings on the board (positive battery wire towards LED/jack end  of the board).

 The specified motor is a vibration type nominally rated for 130mA at 3V.